 Tim claims in his Brief that the chancellor made a "factual finding" during the March 2, 2006, pre-trial motion hearing that "the parties shared joint physical custody", and that once such a finding was made, "neither party had a burden" regarding relocation.
 (Appellee's Brief, p.22, n.13, 24).
 Because of this purported "factual finding", it should first be noted that there was no "hearing" on Tim's Emergency Motion for Temporary Restraining Order and/or Alternative Injunctive Relief.
 Instead, the chancellor called the attorneys into his chambers to discuss the motion and then convened the parties in the courtroom to tell them how he intended to handle the case.
 (T. 2-10).
-At that point, in spite of the fact that Rachel had "primary physical custody" under the terms of the
+At that point, in spite of the fact that Rachel had "primary physical custoder" under the term.

-Child Custody Agreement, and in spite of the fact that Rachel was not seeking modification of custody, and in spite of the fact that not one word of testimony or evidence had been offered by either party, the chancellor made the following statement directly to Rachel in the courtroom:
+custody, and in spite of the fact that not one word of testimony or evidence had been offered by either party, the chancellor made the following statement directly to Rachel in the courtroom:

 [T] his is a joint custody, unless your lawyers can convince me otherwise.
-We have never gone through an [Albright] analysis to determine which parent would be the best for the kids as far as the primary parent. ...
-That is what I will be doing in this case. ...
-One parent will be the primary school year parent, the other will be the primary summertime parent. ...
-That is the way I will resolve this. ...
+We have never gone through an [Albright] analysis to determine which parent would be the best for the kids as far as the primary parent. ...That is what I will be doing in this case. ...One parent will be the primary school year parent, the other will be the primary summertime parent. ...That is the way I will resolve this. ...
 It's not going to be easy I'm sure, as to which parent would be the best to be the primary custodial parent.
 (T.3-4)

-Later, during the argument on Rachel's Motion for Court Appointed Psychologist to Conduct an Independent Custody Evaluation (again, before any evidence had been presented by either party) the chancellor stated:
+Later, during the argument on Rachel's Motion for Court Appointed Psychologist to Conduct an Independent Custody Evaluation (again, before any evidence had been presented by either party)

+the chancellor stated: